Chatr0uge/SmoothBurn-theme-for-VsCode/README.md

 ## Feedback

-If you find any bugs or have suggestions for improvements, please [open an issue](https://github.com/yourusername/forest-fly-theme/issues) or [create a pull request](https://github.com/yourusername/forest-fly-theme/pulls) on GitHub.
+If you find any bugs or have suggestions for improvements, please [open an issue](https://github.com/yourusername/smooth-burn-theme/issues) or [create a pull request](https://github.com/yourusername/smooth-burn-theme/pulls) on GitHub.

 ## Installation

 1. Open **Extensions** sidebar panel in Visual Studio Code. `View → Extensions`
-2. Search for `Forest-Fly`
+2. Search for `Smooth-Burn`
 3. Click **Install**
 4. Click **Reload**
-5. Select the Forest-Fly theme by going to `Code > Preferences > Color Theme > Forest-Fly`
+5. Select the smooth-burn theme by going to `Code > Preferences > Color Theme > smooth-burn`

 ## License